 Archaeological Field Evaluation, Kingston-upon-Thames

-Border Archaeology were instructed by carry out a programme of Archaeological Field Evaluation at Galsworthy Road Kingston-upon- Thames, London in connection with the demolition of an existing two-storey detached dwelling and site levelling followed by construction of two three-storey properties with full basements.
+A programme of Archaeological Field Evaluation was carried out at Galsworthy Road in Kingston-upon- Thames.
+This was in connection with the demolition of an existing two-storey detached dwelling and site levelling followed by construction of two three-storey properties with full basements.

 Archaeological Field EvaluationLocation: London

-However, ditch within Trench 002 shared a very similar alignment and it is possible that the original pipe trench in this area had been reopened in the 19th Century or later, a section of the 16th Century conduit removed and a ceramic field drain inserted in the backfill.
+A ditch within Trench 002 shared a very similar alignment to the projected course and it is possible that the original pipe trench in this area had been reopened in the 19th Century or later, a section of the 16th Century conduit removed and a ceramic field drain inserted in the backfill.

-Artefactual recovery was limited to several post-medieval/modern finds from Trench 002, including a complete green-glass ‘Bordeaux’-style wine bottle dated 19th Century or later and a piece of 17th -18th Century handmade sandy brick.
+Artefactual recovery comprised several post-medieval/modern finds, including a complete green-glass ‘Bordeaux’-style wine bottle dated 19th Century or later and a piece of 17th -18th Century handmade sandy brick.

-The aim was principally to determine the presence and condition of a 16th Century conduit consisting of a section of lead piping forming part of the original Hampton Court Palace Water Works, which was thought to cross the southeast portion of the site.
-It has been established that survival of the Tudor pipework is variable, with centuries of repair and replacement creating a ‘patchwork of many different periods’ (Lindus Forge 1959, 3-14).
+A 16th Century conduit comprising a section of lead piping forming part of the original Hampton Court Palace Water Works was thought to cross the southeast portion of the site.